-- 1. Numbered list tem 4
+- 1.

-- 2. Numbered list item 2
+- Numbered list item 2

 - Numbered list item 3

 About deleting elements and structured authoring

 Deleting content in a structured authoring tool can be significantly different than in Microsoft Word.
 Deleting simple text is the same in both.
 But when working with elements, specific behaviors and rules for delete are needed in order to ensure the integrity of an XML document and its structure.